Cycling Over 60: The Advice I Wish Someone Had Given Me

 Older male cyclist wearing a bright neon yellow jersey and helmet rides a black road bike along a scenic country road at dawn, surrounded by green hills and soft morning light.

-Cycling over 60 isn’t about chasing speed — it’s about chasing freedom, health, and joy.
+Cycling over 60 advice isn’t about chasing speed — it’s about chasing freedom, health, and joy.
 I’ve logged thousands of miles in my 60s and now at 69, and I can tell you: this sport has changed my life.

 But I didn’t always know what I was doing.
 I made mistakes.
 I learned the hard way.
 And if you’re just getting into cycling — or want to do it smarter and safer — here’s the advice I wish someone had given me years ago.